oracle-livelabs/security/autonomous-db/common/prepare-setup/prepare-setup.md

 ## Introduction

-This lab walks you through the steps to get started using the Oracle Autonomous Database and initialize it to use DB Vault.
+This lab walks you through the steps to get started using the Oracle Autonomous Database and initialize it.

 Estimated time: 10 minutes